sanfinity-Iot/openremote/User-Guide:-Create-Rules.md

 # WHEN-THEN rules

 The WHEN-THEN rules object model is intended for application users, to create event based workflow rules, using a front-end UI.
-It works with the or-rules UI component which handles the connection between front-end and the WHEN-THEN JSON rules.
+It allows you to select any attribute for the left hand side condition and right hand side action.
+You can additionally send notifications, use timers and use webhooks for actions.
 For more details and an example see [User Guide: Use When Then Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-When-Then-Rules).

 # Flow rules